RohanGeorge23/Next-Js-Work/README.md

-First, run the development server:
+To run the development server:

+1.Clone repo
+2. npm I
+3.
 ```bash
 npm run dev
 # or